hyperledger/caliper/docs/vNext/Architecture.md

 <img src="{{ site.baseurl }}/assets/img/arch_local_mqtt.png" alt="arch_local_mqtt">

-Like before, the `caliper launch master` CLI command starts the master process, which in turn will automatically spawn the configured number of worker processes (using the `caliper launch worker` CLI command).
+Like before, the `caliper launch manager` CLI command starts the manager process, which in turn will automatically spawn the configured number of worker processes (using the `caliper launch worker` CLI command).
 However, the messaging happens through a separate component, which could be deployed anywhere as long as its endpoint is reachable by the Caliper processes.

 Unfortunately, this model is also constrained to a single host from the aspect of the Caliper processes.
 However, it is a useful model for taking your deployment to the next level once your benchmark artifacts are in place.
 Once you successfully integrated the messaging component, you are ready to move to the fully distributed Caliper setup.